chungshing/Automated-Transaction-Processing/README.md

 - **Google Sheets Nodes**: Read, create, and update sheets dynamically.
 - **Gmail Node**: Retrieves transaction emails.
 - **Execute Command**: Opens the Google Sheet URL after processing.

 ---

+## Security Notice
+- All credentials, sheet IDs, email senders, and example values in this repository are **placeholders**.
+- No real accounts, personal data, or transaction information are included.

+---